 Fig. 16 shows the results from the residential urban scenario (left) and the downtown scenario (right).
 The total number of packets at the receiver (y-axis) are depicted according to whether they are underselected, accurate, and overselected during the test (60 s).
-Each of the four mechanisms are on the x-axis in the following order, triggered by: 1) consecutive-packet decision; 2) historical decision; 3) SNR; and 4) SNR with equal airtime assurance.
-In the residential urban scenario (Fig. 16, left), the consecutive-decision mechanism largely underselects, while the historical-decision mechanism largely overselects.
-However, the SNR-triggered protocols are highly accurate.
-Although the coherence time is multiple packets in duration, the consecutive-decision mechanism underselects since the mobility of scatters (when present) disallows the required 10 consecutive successful packets to raise the rate and is further reduced from sources of loss not present within the indoor setting.
+Each of the four mechanisms are on the x-axis in the following order, triggered by: (1) consecutive-packet decision, (2) historical-decision, (3) SNR, and (4) SNR with equal air-time assurance.
+In the residential urban scenario (Fig. 16 (left)), the consecutivedecision mechanism largely underselects while the historicaldecision mechanism largely overselects.
+However, the SNRtriggered protocols are highly accurate.
+Although the coherence time is multiple packets in duration, the consecutivedecision mechanism underselects since the mobility of scatters (when present) disallows the required ten consecutive successful packets to raise the rate and is further reduced from sources of loss not present within the indoor setting.
 However, the historical-decision mechanism overselects from the ideal rate since the outdoor modulation rates achieve different delivery ratios than in the indoor setting (where the WARP modulations can achieve the throughput with which the loss thresholds of the historical-decision mechanism were established).
-Both loss-triggered inaccuracies reveal that these protocols, although widely used in practice in outdoor settings, are tuned for indoor channel types.
+Both loss-triggered inaccuracies reveal that these protocols, although widely used in practice in outdoor settings, are tuned solely for channels more representative of indoor settings.
 Finding: Consecutive-packet decision and historical-decision loss-based protocols are largely inaccurate at adapting the rate within a practical outdoor setting.